MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 ## Inline KQL documentation

-KQL documentation is directly accessible from the query editor.
-To view the documentation inline, hover over the operator or function when it appears in the KQL Intellisense, then select the right arrow icon to open the documentation.
-From there, you can also open the full documentation in your browser by selecting **View online**.
+The query editor provides inline access to documentation for KQL operators, functions, and management commands.

+To view the documentation:

+1. Hover over the operator, function, or command in the Intellisense.

+1. Select the right arrow icon to open a preview of the documentation inline.

+1. To open the documentation in your browser, select **View online**.

 :::image type="content" source="media/web-ui-kql/inline-documentation.png" alt-text="Screenshot of inline KQL operator documentation." lightbox="media/web-ui-kql/inline-documentation.png":::